On Computing the Minkowski Difference of Zonotopes

 \begin{definition}[$n$-dimensional cross product (see \cite{Mortari1996})] Given are $n-1$ vectors $h\^i\in\mathbb{R}^n$ which are stored in a matrix $H=[h\^1,\ldots,h\^{n-1} ]\in\mathbb{R}^{n\times n-1}$.
 We further denote by $H^{[i]}\in\mathbb{R}^{n-1\times n-1}$ the matrix $H$, where the $\th{i}$ row is removed.
 The cross product $nX(H)$ of the vectors stored in $H$ is defined as

 \end{definition}

 From now on, we assume that all generators of each zonotope are not aligned.
-If two aligned generators would exist, e.g. $\gamma \, g\^i = g\^j$, $\gamma \in \mathbb{R}$, one could easily adjust $g\^i := (\gamma + 1) g\^i$ and remove $g\^j$.
+If two aligned generators would exist, e.g. $\gamma \, g\^i = g\^j$, $\gamma \in \mathbb{R}$, one could adjust $g\^i := (\gamma + 1) g\^i$ and remove $g\^j$.
 For a general zonotope, the generator matrix $G$ is of dimension $n \times p$.
 The normal vector of each facet is obtained from the $n$-dimensional cross product of $n-1$ generators, which have to be selected from $p$ generators for each non-parallel facet, so that one obtains $2\binom{p}{n-1}$ facets \cite[Lemma 3.1]{Gover2010}.
 This is always possible since we assume without loss of generality that all generators are not aligned.
-The generators that span a facet are obtained by canceling $p-n+1$ generators from the generator matrix $G$, which is denoted by $G^{\langle \gamma,\ldots,\eta \rangle}$, where $\gamma,\ldots,\eta$ are the $p-n+1$ indices of the generators that are taken out of $G$. \begin{theorem}[H-Representation of Zonotopes] The halfspace representation $C\, x\leq d$ of a zonotope $(c,G)$ with $p$ independent generators is
+The generators that span a facet are obtained by canceling $p-n+1$ generators from the generator matrix $G$, which is denoted by $G^{\langle \gamma,\ldots,\eta \rangle}$, where $\gamma,\ldots,\eta$ are the $p-n+1$ indices of the generators that are taken out of $G$. \begin{theorem}[H-Representation of Zonotopes \mbox{\cite[Theorem.~7]{Althoff2010d}}] The halfspace representation $C\, x\leq d$ of a zonotope $(c,G)$ with $p$ independent generators is